apache/nuttx/arch/README.txt

     This directory is dedicated to ports to the Atmel AVR (8-bit) and AVR32 (32-bit) MCU families.
 STATUS:  Under development.

+    arch/avr/include/avr and arch/avr/src/avr
+      Common support for all 8-bit VR MCUs

+    arch/avr/include/atmega and arch/avr/src/atmega
+      Support specifically for the AVR ATMega family (specifically only for the ATMega128 at the moment).

+    arch/avr/include/at90usb and arch/avr/src/at90usb
+      Support specifically for the AVR AT90USB646, 647, 1286, and 1287 family.

     arch/avr/include/avr32 and arch/avr/src/avr32
       Common support for all AVR32 MCUs